qBioTurin/connector/README.md

 install_github("qBioTurin/connector", ref="master")
 ```

+#### An example of connector analysis:
+The **MainListOfCommands.R** script contains the list of commands that can be used to reproduce the analysis described in the paper "CONNECTOR: fitting and clustering analysis of biological growth data".

 #### Diclaimer:
 connector developers have no liability for any use of docker4seq functions, including without limitation, any loss of data, incorrect results, or any costs, liabilities, or damages that result from use of connector.